tenioe/open-weather-api/README.md

 ## About
 A group project focused on developing testing frameworks for open-source APIs within an agile enviroment.
 - **The API we will be using: https://openweathermap.org/current**
-- **The program will use Service Object Model to represent the various API requests.**
 - **The framework will be made using JUnit and Jackson.**

 ### Our Team